of Openings 1

 Hours Per Week 40

 Special Instructions to Applicants

-Transcripts for all undergraduate and graduate degrees and degrees in progress are required.
-Please submit your transcripts under Optional Documents.
+Online application must include a cover letter, curriculum vitae, statement of teaching philosophy, a list of three references with contact information, and transcripts for all undergraduate and graduate degrees and degrees in progress.
+Please submit your transcripts and teaching statement under Optional Documents.

 The College of Mathematics and Science currently has 135 full-time and over 70 part-time faculty in 7 academic departments.
 The College serves more than 3,600 undergraduate students in 26 majors and provides graduate programs in Biology, Applied Mathematical Science, Applied Mathematics and Computer Science, Computational Science, Engineering Physics, and Nursing.
 Accreditation/Certification is held by ABET, the Commission on Collegiate Nursing Education (CCNE), the American Board of Funeral Service Education, and the American Chemical Society.
 UCO is an institutional member of the Council on Undergraduate Research.
 For further information see our website at http://www.uco.edu/cms.